drBenway/pixi-vn-wiki/start/input.md

-# Input
+# Input prompt

 In Visual Novels it may be necessary to ask the user to enter text, number, date, etc.

 Pixi’VN provides functions to manage this possibility.
 In short, the developer can require you to enter a value (the game will not allow you to proceed until the value is entered), while the [UI](/start/interface.md) must prompt the player to enter the value.

-## Requesting input
+## Requesting input prompt

-To request input from the player, you must use the `narration.requestInput()` function.
+To request input prompt from the player, you must use the `narration.requestInput()` function.
 This function receives 2 parameters:

 - an object with the following properties:
-  - `type` (optional): The type of input to be requested (It is a string).
+  - `type` (optional): The type of input prompt to be requested (It is a string).
 - a default value (optional): The default value to be displayed in the input field.

 :::tabs